Stryker Neurovascular

 Constraint as a creative framework.

-The work leaned into constraint as a creative framework where whitespace became structural and the one-third color allocation became a precision tool deployed for maximum focal impact.
+The work leaned into constraint as a creative framework where whitespace became structural and the one-third color allocation became a tool to guide the eye within compensation.

 Brand Development

-Annual event identities with word marks, branding kits, and typographic treatments each needed to feel distinct from the year before.
-With simplification and clever use of composition, type, and limited color they were unique but still
+Annual event identities with word marks, branding kits, and type treatments each needed to feel distinct from the year before.
+With simplification and clever use of composition, type, and color they were unique but still brand compliant.

 Marketing & Environmental

-Environmental graphics and wayfinding turned convention spaces into something recognizably Stryker that guided attendee flow while extending the event identity to exhibition booths, web banners, mobile screens, print collateral, and merchandise.
+Environmental graphics and wayfinding turned convention spaces into something recognizably Stryker while extending the event identity to exhibition booths, web banners, mobile screens, print collateral, and merchandise.

 Name Badge_Packet-12 (no background)